 Neuroscience and Behavior Major

 Neuroscience is a relatively young, exciting, and fundamentally interdisciplinary field devoted to the study of the brain and its component physical systems including, for example, its nervous and endocrine systems.
-Problems range from investigation of the evolution of nervous system in basal vertebrates to the application of neuroscience to education and law.
+Problems range from investigation of the evolution of these systems in basal vertebrates to the application of neuroscience to education and law.
 Neuroscientists also seek to develop neurologically plausible models of human thinking, affect and behavior.

 Neuroscience creates a context for scholarly conversation about the nature of mind, brain, and behavior.
-It engages experts in collaboration across diverse fields, including biological sciences, chemistry, computer science, engineering, linguistics, mathematics, medicine, philosophy, physics and psychology.
-Reflecting the interdisciplinary nature of the major, the curriculum includes flexibility such that it can be customized to best prepare students for a variety of future careers.
+It engages experts in collaboration across diverse fields, including biological sciences, chemistry, computer science, engineering, linguistics, mathematics, medicine, philosophy, physics, psychology, even theology.
+Reflecting the interdisciplinary nature of the major, the curriculum includes flexibility such that it can be customized to prepare students well for a variety of future careers.

-Students studying neuroscience will be prepared to pursue professional programs (medical, dental, veterinary, clinical psychology, or other health professions) and graduate programs in areas such as neuroscience, biological sciences or psychology.
+Students studying neuroscience will be prepared to pursue professional programs (e.g., medical, dental, veterinary, clinical psychology, or other health professions) and graduate programs in areas such as neuroscience, biological sciences or psychology.

 The neuroscience and behavior major is a unique collaboration between the College of Arts and Letters' Department of Psychology and the College of Science's Department of Biological Sciences.
 Read more about the launch this innovative program.

-Students can pursue either a Bachelor of Arts through the Psychology Department or a Bachelor of Science in Neuroscience and Behavior.
+Students majoring in Neuroscience and Behavior can pursue either a Bachelor of Arts through the Psychology Department or a Bachelor of Science through the College of Science.